pbiecek/PISA2009lite/README.md

 ===================================================

 This is an R package that aggregates data from PISA 2009.
+Be warned that the zip is about 220MB.

 From wikipedia: The Programme for International Student Assessment (PISA) is a worldwide study by the Organisation for Economic Co-operation and Development (OECD) in member and non-member nations of 15-year-old school pupils' scholastic performance on mathematics, science, and reading.
 It was first performed in 2000 and then repeated every three years.
 It is done with view to improving education policies and outcomes.
 The data has increasingly been used both to assess the impact of education quality on incomes and growth and for understanding what causes differences in achievement across nations. see [http://en.wikipedia.org/wiki/Programme_for_International_Student_Assessment]